yinjianyuan/qc/README.md

 # qc

-This is a MATLAB code for finding critical nuclei and minimum energy paths concerning quasicrystals based on Lifshitz-Petrich free energy.
+This is a MATLAB code for calculating nucleations of quasicrystals based on Lifshitz-Petrich free energy.

-Run main.m with a correct domain size L and mesh grids N.
+Run main.m to obtain critical nuclei and minimum energy paths with a correct domain size L and mesh grids N.